-The No Pants Metro Ride DC (No Pants Subway Ride) is an annual light-hearted prank arranged by Improv Everywhere and held on the subway in January.
-Participants meet at Hancock Park to receive instructions from Improv... ... read more
+The No Pants Metro Ride DC (No Pants Subway Ride) is an annual light-hearted prank arranged by Improv Everywhere held on January 11, 2015.
+Participants meet at Hancock Park to receive instructions from Improv Everywhere... ... read more

 Washington, DC 20006

-The No Pants Metro Ride DC (No Pants Subway Ride) is an annual light-hearted prank arranged by Improv Everywhere and held on the subway in January.
+The No Pants Metro Ride DC (No Pants Subway Ride) is an annual light-hearted prank arranged by Improv Everywhere held on January 11, 2015.
 Participants meet at Hancock Park to receive instructions from Improv Everywhere leaders about the prank.

 The prank began in 2002 with seven participants in New York City and has grown to tens of thousands of participants each year in over fifty cities around the world.
 The prank goes as follows.
 Small groups of participants board the subway at various stops around the city, designated by Improv Everywhere leaders.
 Everyone boards the train like normal, pretending not to know any of the other pranksters.
 At the stop before they are supposed to get off, they proceed to take off their pants and put them in their backpack (or similar storage item).
 The goal is to act like this is completely normal and act as if the pants were just becoming uncomfortable.
 The pranksters get off at their designated stop, pantsless, wait for the next train, then board again.
 From here, pranksters are supposed to act as if they simply forgot their pants and are surprised by how many other people were as forgetful as themselves.